Saturday, March 30, 2013

 Combined geology use and artillery use made me glad to have one, even when it turned out that I was never going to be a field geologist, that occupation having entered one of its cyclical slumps at that point in time at which I graduated from the University of Wyoming.
 It's just been a field companion since then, which I used for many years when out in the sticks.

 But not so much lately.
-As noted, I've gone the GPS, although I was a late adapter of that technology.
+As noted, I've gone to the GPS, although I was a late adapter of that technology.
 Indeed, I hadn't looked at the compass for quite some time.

-In looking at it, and then determining to post, I thought that it was probably a thing of the past now, but I see that this is one of those many things to which Holscher's Second Law of History apply, they're still being made today.
+In looking at it, and then determining to post, I thought that it was probably a thing of the past now, but I see that this is one of those many things to which Yeoman's Second Law of History apply, they're still being made today.
 And they're still pretty pricey, although all in all I actually think they aren't as expensive in real terms now as they used to be.
 Indeed, my recollection on this may be inaccurate, but I think the Classic model with the Aluminum body is now cheaper than the plastic cased variant shown in these photos.
 It pleases me, frankly, so see that such a useful item is still in use.

 I don't know if they're still in Army use or not, but I did learn the following, thanks to Gordon Rottman who sent me the text from his book on World War Two equipment: